Accelerating first-principles molecular-dynamics thermal conductivity calculations for complex systems: Methods

 Here, the index $j$ runs over all atoms in the simulation cell including the atoms that must be considered when the cell is \enquote{unfolded} (extended) up to the effective cutoff radius.
-In the derivative of the \emph{potential barycenter} $\mathbf{B}=\sum_{i\in \mathcal{R}_{\mathrm{cell}}}\mathbf{r}_i U_i$ where the index $i$ runs over all atoms in the actual cell, $\mathbf{r}_i$ is excluded from the graph used for automatic differentiation and therefore does not affect the derivative.
+In the derivative of the \emph{potential barycenter} $\mathbf{B}=\sum_{i\in \mathcal{R}_{\mathrm{cell}}}\mathbf{r}_i U_i$, where the index $i$ runs over all atoms in the actual cell, $\mathbf{r}_i$ is excluded from the graph used for automatic differentiation and therefore does not affect the derivative.
 This is done to speed up the computation, as the derivative of a scalar with respect to the position vectors, such as $\partial U/\partial \mathbf{r}_j$, is much cheaper to evaluate.
 For the same reason, in the second term the sum over the atomic potential energies $U_i$ was already included inside the derivative.
 Using equation~\eqref{e_hflux_message_passing}, the heat flux is computed for the actual atoms in the simulation cell based on all the atoms in the \enquote{unfolded} cell, which is treated in a non-periodic picture.

-These additionally required computation steps might seem like a substantial increase in the computational effort required; however, for nanowires in particular, there is only one periodic direction, meaning the number of additional atoms is somewhat limited.
-In addition, only one element of the heat-flux vector is required for the evaluation of equation~\eqref{e_therm_cond}.
+Note that for quasi-1D subperiodic systems the lattice thermal conductivity can be treated as a 1D scalar and only the projection of $\mathbf{J}$ along the periodic axis is relevant to the calculation.
+The same applies to all derived fluxes discussed in this section.
+Likewise, the outer product in Eq.~\eqref{e_therm_cond} is reduced to an ordinary product between that projection evaluated at two different times.
+Thus, the additional computational effort required by the \enquote{unfolding} is quite mild, given that only one component of the flux is calculated and that the number of additional atoms when there is only one periodic direction is limited.

 We adapted the implementation of the heat flux created in ref.~\citenum{langer_heat_2023} to MACE models, and we validated our implementation with the direct evaluation of equation~\eqref{e_hflux} \cite{mace-unfolded_2025}.
-To perform gauge fixing based on the potential flux for MACE, we reuse the quantities computed for the heat flux with
+To perform gauge fixing based on the potential flux for MACE, we reuse the quantities computed for the heat flux: